 What is Value Proposition?

-A value proposition is a statement which identifies clear, measurable and demonstrable benefits consumers get when buying a particular product or service.
+A value proposition is a statement that identifies clear, measurable, and demonstrable benefits consumers get when buying a particular product or service.
 It should convince consumers that this product or service is better than others on the market.
-This proposition can lead to a competitive advantage when consumers pick that particular product or service over other competitors because they perceive greater value. (wikipedia)
+This proposition can lead to a competitive advantage when consumers pick that particular product or service over other competitors because they perceive greater value.
+(Wikipedia)

 Value = Time +/- Money

 As you can see from this table, one’s perceived value is determined by the combination of Time and Money.
-Since the value of currency isn’t something that we have control of, what we should steer our focus on is the factor of time.
+Since the value of the currency isn’t something that we have control of; what we should steer our focus on is the factor of time.

 - If the client asked a question in the past, spend time researching (on your own time) to find the answer and share it with them.

 - Keep your client’s goal on your mind at all times and create goal-focused routines.
 Share with them how each exercise will help them achieve their goals.